 Admission to Sacramento State is required for this program.
 Candidates must complete general education and graduation requirements for Sacramento State and the Career and Technical Studies major.

-All coursework taken in the CTS major is upper division semester units.
+All coursework taken in the BSCTS major is upper division semester units.
 Students receive letter grades, A-F, for most courses.
 Students receiving the bachelor’s degree will participate in graduation ceremonies and receive their degree from California State University, Sacramento.

 Advising and Student Services